hjfitz/lilly-hack/readme.md

 - Use ```heroku config --app lilly-hack-hjf``` to find the DB URL
   * This should be left in a file called ```.env```, with DATABASE_URL="$response" as a line in the file.
 - Don't use ```npm start``` to start the server, use ```heroku local```
+- To view the page in action, it's hosted on [heroku](http://lilly-hack-hjf.herokuapp.com)